Regular support groups all over the country for people with an addiction to drugs.

 Once you are on the ideal dose, the doctor will work with you to decide how long you should be on the medication for.
 You can then work together to create a safe reduction plan with the aim of a detox, if that's your goal.

 We understand that recovery isn't everyone's goal.
-We will only suggest reducing or stopping substitute medication if you are ready and it's safe.
+We will only suggest reducing or stopping medication-assisted treatment if you are ready and it's safe.

 Speak to your doctor to find out more about medication, or get in touch with your local service.